AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-data.md

 Limitations of bcp are:

 * bcp works with tabulated flat files only.
 It does not work with files such as xml or JSON
-* bcp does not support exporting to UTF-8.
-This may prevent using PolyBase on bcp exported data
 * Data transformation capabilities are limited to the export stage only and are simple in nature
 * bcp has not been adapted to be robust when loading data over the internet.
 Any network instability may cause a load error.
 * bcp relies on the schema being present in the target database prior to the load